Kirankenny76/first-repository/README.md

+# first-repository
-# first-repository contains basic details of the program.
+It contains basic details of the program.
 <br>
 Author - kirankenny.